 Collection of children

 In order to ensure your child’s safety we only let the children out as we see the parent/carer who is collecting them at the end of the day.
 At the beginning of the school year, we are still getting to know you, so this may take a little time and we ask for your patience please.
 We would also ask that if your child is being collected by somebody else, please come and tell us or let the office staff know.

 The children will be doing P.E. on a Monday and a Tuesday.
 Please ensure your child has their P.E. kit in school and that all items are clearly labelled.
 We encourage children to practise getting dressed at home to help them get changed quickly in school!

-Children will engage in Forest School learning opportunities on a Wednesday and will need a pair of wellington boots and a coat in school.
+Children will engage in Forest School learning opportunities on a Thursday afternoon and will need a pair of wellington boots and a coat in school.

 Homework will be limited, as I believe that children need time to play, relax and spend quality time with their families and friends after school.